Lovegiver/ReactivePipeline/src/README.md.md

  - `WorkGroup`
  - `Task`

-The `Monitorable` class is the abstract part from which the 3 above objects are derived.
+The `Monitorable` class is the *mother class* from which the 3 above objects are derived.
 Its properties are :

     String name;
     Monitor monitor;